 Whether you choose to take your feeders down or leave them up, we do encourage you to clean your bird feeders regularly as this helps protect birds against other infections such as salmonella.

 Review our best practices for cleaning bird feeders.
 Individuals who own chickens or other domestic fowl may need to take additional precautions.
 See the Minnesota Board of Animal Health’s recommendations for biosecurity.

-Will my dog or cat be at risk of contracting avian influenza since a fox got it?
+Is my dog or cat at risk of contracting avian influenza?

 Few cases of this virus in dogs or cats have been identified.
 Avian influenza primarily affects birds - there are far fewer documented cases of mammals contracting this virus.
 While the risk is low, there are precautions pet owners can take to protect their dogs and cats from avian influenza:

 - Avoid feeding pets raw meat from game birds or poultry

 - Keep pets away from wild birds that appear sick or are found dead of unknown causes

 - Contact your veterinarian if your pet displays signs of illness

 For hunting dogs, we recommend not allowing dogs to retrieve or come into contact with birds that appear sick.
 Hunters should avoid feeding their dogs raw meat from harvested birds during times when outbreaks are occurring.
 We also recommend keeping them away from field dressed carcasses or entrails.

 I own chickens (or other fowl) - how can I protect my birds from getting avian influenza or potentially spreading it to wild birds?